marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 Alternatively, it would be worth considering splitting the search for intersections into a coarse search, and a finer one, using again linear marching or binary search.

+## Reducing validation tracing

+Every frame, a "shadow ray" is traced to validate the previous frame reservoir (in the diffuse component computation).
+Shadow rays are traced using a very coarse step (about 50 taps per ray); still they might have an impact performance-wise.
+In many ReSTIR implementations i found, validation rays are usually limited, and not performed every frame, or every pixel.
+For example, the Kajiya renderer traces a validatioin ray every 3 frames; other ReSTIR based renderes, trace 1 validation ray per frame, but just for one out of four pixels.
+We could try to reduce the number or frequency of the validation rays to see if we can improve performance while mantaining good-looking results.

 # Look

 The "gi" pass could look better than it currently does.
 In particular, there are two inter-related aspects that could be improved: